Pigs in a blanket: Similar dishes

 The cuisines of a number of countries have similar dishes under a variety of names.

 In Belgium, this is a traditional dish from the city of Namur, where it is called avisance.
 Historically it was a sausage or sausage meat in bread dough, replaced nowadays with puff pastry.

 In Denmark, Norway, and Sweden, a hot dog wrapped in bread is called a fransk hot dog (lit. 'french hot dog').
 The name is a reference to the bread's similarity to a baguette.
 In Denmark and Norway, American-style pigs in a blanket are known as pølsehorn, meaning "sausage horns".

 The German Würstchen im Schlafrock ("sausage in a dressing gown") uses sausages wrapped in puff pastry or, more rarely, pancakes.
 Cheese and bacon are sometimes present.

 In the Netherlands, Saucijzenbroodje is a puff pastry roll filled with seasoned minced meat.

-In the United Kingdom and Australia, pastry-wrapped sausage meat is known as a sausage roll.
+In Australia, New Zealand, Canada and the United Kingdom, pastry-wrapped sausage meat is known as a sausage roll.